2021 UEFA Nations League final

 The 2021 UEFA Nations League final was a football match that determined the winners of the final tournament of the 2020–21 UEFA Nations League.
 It was the second final of the international football competition involving the men's national teams of the member associations of UEFA.
 The match was held on 10 October 2021 at the San Siro in Milan, Italy, and was contested by Spain and France.

 France won the match 2–1 for their first UEFA Nations League title.

 Venue

 The final was played at the San Siro in Milan, home to Milan and Inter Milan.

 Background

+The match was the 36th meeting between the two rivals.
+They had met in the UEFA Euro 1984 final, which France won 2–0.

+Previous finals

 Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Pre-match

 Officials

 On 8 October 2021, the UEFA Referees Committee announced the officiating team for the final, led by 42-year-old English referee Anthony Taylor of the Football Association.
 He was joined by seven of his compatriots, including assistant referees Gary Beswick and Adam Nunn.
 Craig Pawson served as the fourth official, while Stuart Burt was selected as the reserve assistant referee.
 At UEFA headquarters in Nyon, Switzerland, Stuart Attwell worked as the video assistant referee (VAR) for the match.
 Chris Kavanagh and Lee Betts were appointed as assistant VAR officials, along with Dutchman Pol van Boekel.

 Taylor has been a FIFA referee since 2013.
 The match was his third UEFA final as lead referee, having officiated the 2015 UEFA European Under-19 Championship final and the 2020 UEFA Super Cup.
 He also was selected as a referee at UEFA Euro 2020, where he officiated three matches.
 He previously served as an additional assistant referee at UEFA Euro 2016, including the final, as well as in the 2015 UEFA Europa League final and 2016 UEFA Champions League Final.
 Domestically, he officiated the FA Cup final in 2017 and 2020, the Football League Cup final in 2015, and the FA Community Shield in 2015.
 The final was the fourth time Taylor had refereed Spain (two wins and one loss) and the third for France (one win and one loss).